vetchayateesh/DT_Frontend_Challenge/readme.md

 ## License Stuff

 This is for learning purposes only.
-For any official licensing, check out the original Deep Thought platform.
+For any official licensing, check out the original Deep Thought platform..